isaacmenchaca/isaacmenchaca.github.io/_posts/2020-09-13-SeniorCapstone1.md

 ---
 layout: post # if this were a page, you would write "page" instead.
 They layouts are subtly different.
 Try it to see what happens.
 # set methods to true so it goes to methods section, otherwise if just to project section set to false
-methods: false
+methods: true
 title:  "Senior Capstone Project: Wake Right App (2019)"
-subtitle: "Neural Alarm Clock -- Part 1.
-Implementation Analysis"
+subtitle: "Neural Alarm Clock - Implementation Analysis and Future Direction"
 date:   2020-09-13 12:45:13 -0400
 author:  # you can get rid of this entire line in your own blog posts, and the page will display the name of the site's owner, taken from the _config.yml file.
 background: '/img/posts/06.jpg' # notice how the image referenced is in your project's /img/posts/ folder.